 - Comparative transcriptomics, including diapause (insect dormancy) in response to day length, with implications for adult longevity and aging.

-- Identifying the causal connections (or not) between the two great biological time-keeping mechanisms that organize life on Earth as we know it: the daily circadian clock and the seasonal photoperiodic timer.
-At this time, not a single gene has been identified in the seasonal photoperiodic timer from natural populations of any animal.
+- Identifying the evolutionary and genetic relationships between the two great biological time-keeping mechanisms that organize life on Earth as we know it – the daily circadian clock and the seasonal photoperiodic timer.
+Although the core genes are well defined in the daily clock, not a single gene unique to the seasonal timer has been identified in a natural population of any animal.

 - Determination of the relative roles of season length, length of day, and temperature in driving evolution in plant and animal species during rapid climate change.
 Our lab made the startling discovery that the effects of climate change have penetrated to the level of the gene.
 This discovery was later confirmed in plants, birds, and mammals.

-We currently enjoy collaborations with others within the University of Oregon as well as outside collaborations with Indiana University, University of California Davis, University of Birmingham (UK), University of Notre Dame, Kansas State University, Stowers Institute for Medical Research, Ohio State University, Georgetown University, USDA, and Oregon Health and Science University.
-We typically have mentored 15-20 students in the lab from undergraduates to post-docs at any given time.
+We currently enjoy collaborations with others within the University of Oregon as well as outside collaborations with Indiana University, University of California Davis, University of Birmingham (UK), University of Notre Dame, Kansas State University, Stowers Institute for Medical Research, Ohio State University, Georgetown University, USDA, University of Florida, Florida State University, and Oregon Health and Science University.
+We typically have mentored 10-15 students in the lab from undergraduates to post-docs at any given time.